eonadler/eonadler.github.io/index.markdown

 ## Research Opportunities

 I am actively seeking undergraduate, graduate, and postdoctoral researchers to join my group at UC San Diego.
 If you're interested, please email me at [enadler@carnegiescience.edu](mailto:enadler@carnegiescience.edu).
-A postdoctoral scholar job ad will be posted soon; check here for updates.
+A postdoctoral scholar job ad will be posted on the [AAS job register](https://aas.org/jobregister).

 ## About Me